shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise4.md

     ![](Images/extension.png)

-5. On the Extension page, click on the **+Add** button to add an extension that will help you connect to your machine using your AAD account.
+5. On the Extension page, click on the **+ Add** button to add an extension that will help you connect to your machine using your AAD account.

     ![](Images/addexn.png)